ChameleonCloud/docs/source/technical/baremetal.rst

 - A fixed IP in the same private network as the physical nodes
 - A MAC address

-Finally, start your virtual machine while assigning it the MAC address provided by OpenStack.
-If your image is configured to use DHCP, the virtual machine should receive the allocated IP.
+Finally, start your virtual machine while assigning it the *MAC address* provided by OpenStack.
+If your image is configured to use *DHCP*, the virtual machine should receive the allocated IP.

 Neutron ports allocated this way are not automatically deleted, so please delete them after your experiment is over using: